-Rule 88.
-Any standing rule or order of the house may be rescinded or changed by a majority vote of the members elected: Provided, That one day's notice of the motion therefor be given, and the proposed change or changes in the rules be submitted in writing.
+Rule 89.
+Any standing rule or order of the house may be rescinded or changed by a majority vote of the members elected: Provided, That the proposed change or changes be submitted in writing to the members together with notice of the consideration thereof at least one day in advance.